cyqresig/react-web-template/README.md

 ## react-webpack-template

-A project template for react with webpack
+A SPA project template for react with webpack

 ## Installation